denizTutuncu/SolanaPackage/README.md

 #### App:

-The SDK also includes an iOS app called MySolWallet that demonstrates how to use the Core and UI modules to interact with the Solana Blockchain.
+The SDK also includes an iOS app called SunGate that demonstrates how to use the Core and UI modules to interact with the Solana Blockchain.
 The app showcases the functionalities of creating a wallet, sending/receiving SOL, viewing transaction history, and more.

 The SDK is written in Swift and is intended to be used in Swift apps.